MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex3_service_based_retention.md

-# Exercise 3 - Configure Service-based Retention
+# Lab 3 Exercise 3 - Configure Service-based Retention

 You assume the role of Joni Sherman, a Compliance Admin for Contoso Ltd. The legal department requires you to assist them in stopping a disgruntled employee from deleting company data.